somod-dev/somod/packages/docs/src/getting-started.md

   If you prefer to learn by doing, start with our [practical](/getting-started/setup) guide with an example.
   If you prefer to learn concepts step by step, start with our [reference](/reference) guide.

-  Like any unfamiliar technology, React does have a learning curve.
+  Like any unfamiliar technology, SOMOD does have a learning curve.
 With practice and some patience, you will get the hang of it.

 - **Contributing to SOMOD**